-This prospectus supplement and the accompanying prospectus have been prepared on the basis that any offer of either series of Notes in any Relevant Member State will be made pursuant to an exemption under the Prospectus Directive, as implemented in that Relevant Member State, from the requirement to publish a prospectus for offers of such Notes.
-Accordingly, any person making or intending to make any offer in any Relevant Member State of either series of Notes may only do so in circumstances in which no obligation arises for AIG or any of the underwriters to publish a prospectus pursuant to Article 3 of the Prospectus Directive or supplement a prospectus pursuant to Article 16 of the Prospectus Directive, in each case, in relation to such offer.
-None of AIG or the underwriters has authorized, nor do they authorize, the making of any offer of either series of Notes in circumstances in which an obligation arises for AIG or the underwriters to publish or supplement a prospectus for such offer.
+This prospectus supplement and the accompanying prospectus have been prepared on the basis that any offer of Notes in any Member State of the European Economic Area ("EEA") which has implemented the Prospectus Directive (each, a "Relevant Member State") will be made pursuant to an exemption under the Prospectus Directive, as implemented in that Relevant Member State, from the requirement to publish a prospectus supplement for offers of Notes.
+Accordingly any person making or intending to make any offer in that Relevant Member State of Notes which are the subject of the placement contemplated in this prospectus supplement may only do so in circumstances in which no obligation arises for AIG, any of the Joint Book-Running Managers or any other underwriter to publish a prospectus supplement pursuant to Article 3 of the Prospectus Directive or supplement a prospectus supplement pursuant to Article 16 of the Prospectus Directive, in each case, in relation to such offer.
+None of AIG, the Joint Book-Running Managers or any other underwriter has authorised, nor do they authorise, the making of any offer of any Notes in circumstances in which an obligation arises for AIG, the Joint Book-Running Managers or any other underwriter to publish or supplement a prospectus supplement for such offer.

-Each person in a Relevant Member State who receives any communication in respect of, or who acquires, any Notes of either series in the offering contemplated in this prospectus supplement will be deemed to have represented, warranted and agreed to and with each of the underwriters and AIG that:
+Each person in a Relevant Member State who receives any communication in respect of, or who acquires, any Notes in the offering contemplated in this prospectus supplement will be deemed to have represented, warranted and agreed to and with each of the Joint Book-Running Managers, each of the other underwriters and AIG that:

-- (a) it is a qualified investor within the meaning of the law in that Relevant Member State implementing Article 2(1)(e) of the Prospectus Directive; and - (b) in the case of any Notes acquired by it as a financial intermediary, as that term is used in Article 3(2) of the Prospectus Directive, (i) the Notes acquired by it in the offer hereby have not been acquired on behalf of, nor have they been acquired with a view to their offer or resale to, persons in any Relevant Member State other than qualified investors, as that term is defined in the Prospectus Directive, or in circumstances in which the prior consent of the underwriters has been given to the offer or resale; or (ii) where the Notes have been acquired by it on behalf of persons in any Relevant Member State other than qualified investors, the offer of those Notes to it is not treated under the Prospectus Directive as having been made to such persons.
+- (a) it is a qualified investor within the meaning of the law in that Relevant Member State implementing Article 2(1)(e) of the Prospectus Directive; and - (b) in the case of any Notes acquired by it as a financial intermediary, as that term is used in Article 3(2) of the Prospectus Directive, (i) the Notes acquired by it in the offer hereby have not been acquired on behalf of, nor have they been acquired with a view to their offer or resale to, persons in any Relevant Member State other than qualified investors, as that term is defined in the Prospectus Directive, or in circumstances in which the prior consent of the Joint Book-Running Managers and underwriters has been given to the offer or resale; or (ii) where the Notes have been acquired by it on behalf of persons in any Relevant Member State other than qualified investors, the offer of those Notes to it is not treated under the Prospectus Directive as having been made to such persons.